Doxuno

 APPOINTMENT AND SCOPE OF SERVICES

-The Client hereby appoints the Service Provider, and the Service Provider accepts such appointment, to render the following professional services (the "Services"): Strategic management consulting services including business process optimisation, market entry analysis, financial modelling, and board-level presentation preparation as further detailed in Schedule A attached hereto..
+The Client hereby appoints the Service Provider, and the Service Provider accepts such appointment, to render strategic management consulting services (the "Services") as more particularly described below: Strategic management consulting services including business process optimisation, market entry analysis into the South African Development Community (SADC) region, financial modelling, and board-level presentation preparation, as further detailed in the Schedule of Deliverables below..
 The Services shall be performed for a fixed term, commencing on 1 May 2026 and ending on 31 October 2026.
-The Service Provider shall perform the Services with the degree of skill, care, and diligence consistent with the standards of a competent professional in the relevant field.
-The right to performance of services in a manner and quality consistent with this Agreement is recognised under section 54 of the Consumer Protection Act 68 of 2008 (CPA) where applicable.
+The Service Provider shall perform the Services with the degree of skill, care and diligence reasonably expected of a competent professional in the relevant field.
+Where the Client is a "consumer" within the meaning of the Consumer Protection Act 68 of 2008 (CPA), the Services shall comply with the right to performance in a manner and quality consistent with this Agreement under section 54 of the CPA.

 2.

-The Service Provider shall produce and deliver the following key deliverables in accordance with any timelines agreed in writing: Monthly written progress reports, final strategy document (minimum 40 pages), board presentation deck, and a post-project implementation roadmap..
-Deliverables shall be considered accepted by the Client if no written objection is raised within ten (10) business days of delivery, setting out specific grounds for rejection.
-The Service Provider shall remedy any deficient deliverable within a reasonable period following receipt of written notice.
+The Service Provider shall produce and deliver the following deliverables ("Deliverables") in accordance with the agreed timelines.
+Each Deliverable shall be considered accepted by the Client if no written objection is raised within ten (10) business days of delivery, setting out specific grounds for rejection.
+The Service Provider shall remedy any deficient Deliverable within a reasonable period following receipt of written notice.

 3.